cryptrader-prog/bitcoin-trading-bot/README.md

 ### Setup Instructions

+- you can visit this youtube link for a video walkthrough:
 - to run the application, you will need to use "pip install" to install the following dependancies
     - json
     - requests
     - DateTime
     - time
     - ccxt
+    - tweepy

 - in the BinanceClient file, update the api key and api secret with your information
 - in the DiscordClient file, update the webhook url with your webhook url